Keine-Ahnung/secWebAw/design/Log.md

 - [x] Check password strength (Length, Charset)
 - [x] Check if mail is correct
 - [x] Use escaped string substitution for parametrized SQL queries
+- [x] Corrected logic flaws in the validation of the password strength

 ## Skripte